kushyzee/100-days-of-code/log.md

 **Thoughts**: I completed the webpage i was working on previously and decided to go back to freecodecamp javascript course and got started learning regular expressions

+### Day 74: September 24.
+2022

+**Today's progress**: solved a problem using recursion

+**Thoughts**: I have brushed up on my recursion skills by solving a problem using recursion in javascript. it is much easier to use recursion in javascript than in C